amirlebedev/Steganography/README.md

 Use command: pip install -r requirements.txt

+To run the program open main.py and run it.

 https://en.wikipedia.org/wiki/Steganography

 This is Least Significant Bit steganography.
 It changes the LSB of each pixel in an image in order to encode data.